dome9/cloud-bots-gcp/README.md

 ## Configure SendGrid

+SendGrid ([sendgrid.com](sendgrid.com)) is a third-party email service.
+It has different tiers and pricing.
+It is used by GCP to distribute emails.
+See [here](https://cloud.google.com/compute/docs/tutorials/sending-mail/using-sendgrid) for more info.

 1. Navigate to sendgrid.com
 1. Create a new account, following the instructions on the site.
 1. Navigate to *Settings*, and then select *API Keys*.